kunal-ghosh01/kunal-ghosh01/README.md

 # Hello coders & developers!

-- 👋 Hi, I’m @KunalGhosh01, currently a 3rd year Bachelors in Electronics and Communication Engineering.
+- 👋 Hi, I’m @KunalGhosh01, currently a 4th year Bachelors in Electronics and Communication Engineering.
 - 👀 I’m interested in ML and Data Science.
 - 🌱 I’m currently learning Data Science tools, Python libraries: NumPys,Pandas, Scikit-learn etc.
-- 💞️ I’m looking to collaborate on Data Science and ML projects and wants to get on experience towards Open Source contribution.
+- 💞️ I’m looking to collaborate on Data Science and ML projects and wants contribute in the Open Source.
 - 📫 How to reach me: Twitter- [@ghoshkunal_](https://twitter.com/ghoshkunal_), LinkedIn- [kunal-ghosh01](https://linkedin.com/in/kunal-ghosh01/)

 <!---